Exeter City F.C.: Return to the Football League (2008–present)

-League One (2009–2012)

-2009–2010 was Exeter's 45th season in the third tier of English football.
+The club followed its success in the Conference by finishing as runners up to Brentford in League Two.
+A goal from Richard Logan helped Exeter to win promotion to League One with a 1–0 win away to Rotherham United on the last day of the season.
+2009–10 was Exeter's 45th season in the third tier of English football.
 They have played more seasons in the third tier than any club who have never reached the top two tiers.
-They survived their first season at this level for 16 years by one point; an 82nd-minute Ryan Harley goal against Huddersfield Town on the final day of the season saw Exeter overcome the promotion chasers 2–1 and relegated Gillingham in the process.
+They survived their first season at this level for sixteen years by one point; an 82nd-minute Ryan Harley goal against Huddersfield Town on the final day of the season saw Exeter overcome the promotion chasers 2–1 and relegated Gillingham in the process.

 The club suffered a tragedy on 10 August 2010, days after the start of the 2010–11 season, when striker Adam Stansfield died of cancer aged 31.
 As a result, their next fixture against Dagenham & Redbridge on 14 August was postponed as a mark of respect.
 Exeter recovered well, however, and finished 8th in the league that season, one point off a playoff spot.
 Following such a strong season, hopes were high for the 2011–12 season, but poor away form (with just two wins away from home all season) saw Exeter relegated to League Two.
 Relegation was confirmed on 28 April 2012, following a 4–1 defeat away to Carlisle United.

-League Two (2012–2022)

 The club remains owned by its fans, through the Exeter City Supporters Trust.
-During the 2012–2013 season saw Exeter have a marginally successful season, spending the season travelling up and down the top half of the season from 1st place to 10th.
-Exeter set new club record for away wins in a single season, winning 11 of their 23 fixtures away from home.
-City had one of the highest away win percentage of the season however disappointing home form lead them to fall into the playoff positions only to see a poor end-of-season run leaving them to fall into 10th position; despite their earlier automatic promotion and then reestimated playoff ambitions.
-Tisdale claimed that injuries were to blame for City missing out on the play-offs.
+During the 2012–13 season saw Exeter have a marginally successful season.
+Exeter set new club record for away wins in a single season, winning 11 of their 23 fixtures away from home, however, Exeter finished 10th.
+At the end of the 2012–13 campaign, poor funds and lack of income led to an unfortunate squad trim.
+In the following season, Exeter finished in 16th.

-At the end of the 2012–13 campaign, poor funds and lack of income led to an unfortunate squad trim with boss Paul Tisdale having to let go: Jamie Cureton, lead goal scorer of the last campaign netting over 21 goals and the 2010 campaign (with similar statistics); Guillem Bauzà, Kevin Amankwaah, unable to renew his contract despite his fan-favourite status and great playing abilities heralding fan chants and songs; Mark Molesley, despite being there only half a season; Rhys Evans and later Tully's new contract was withdrawn due to financial constraints.
-Despite this Tisdale managed to sign Sam Parkin and Doug Bergqvist.

-In 2013–2014, Exeter participated in Football League Two and the Football League Cup, but they were eliminated in the first round of the competition by Queens Park Rangers.
-In the FA Cup Exeter City were knocked out by Peterborough United in the first round.
-In the League 2 season, Exeter finished in 16th.